mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 management to others who are (hopefully) experts in the field.
 Exactly how much Zirunkariish is worth, and how much influence it has, is open to speculation.
-With few physical assets it is difficult to make even a general estimate of the firm’s value.
+With few physical assets it is difficult to make even a general estimate of the firm's value.
 However, the amount is staggeringly large – that much is certain.
-In recent years Zirunkariish has been accused of manipulating the money markets due to its effective ownership of many worlds’ hard currency reserves.
+In recent years Zirunkariish has been accused of manipulating the money markets due to its effective ownership of many worlds' hard currency reserves.
 Essentially the firm has loaned capital to a number of worlds, secured against their reserves.
 There is nothing wrong with this, it being standard practice.
 However, persistent rumors